woothemes/woocommerce/plugins/woocommerce/src/README.md

 }
 ```

-Last (but certainly not least, don't forget this step!), add the class name of the service provider to the `$service_providers` property in the `Container` class.
+Last (but certainly not least, don't forget this step!), add the class name of the service provider to the array returned by the `get_service_providers` method in the `Container` class.

 Worth noting: